gabyx/Githooks/README.md

 ### Custom User Prompt

+Githooks comes already with a [**platform-independend dialog tool**](#dialog-tool) which it uses also internally and you probably don't need this:

 If you want to use a GUI dialog when Githooks asks for user input, you can use an executable or script file to display it.

-The example in the `examples/tools/dialog` folder contains a Python script `run` which uses the Python provided `tkinter` to show a dialog.
+The example in the `examples/tools/dialog` folder contains a Python script `run` which uses the Python (> version 3.9) provided `tkinter` to show a dialog.

 ```shell
 # install the example dialog tool from this repository
 $ git hooks tools register dialog "./examples/tools/dialog"
 ```

-This will copy the tool to the Githooks install folderTO execute when displaying user prompts.
+This will copy the tool to the Githooks install folder to execute when displaying user prompts.
 The tool's interface is as follows.

 ```shell